ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Introduction

+Information extraction (IE) pipelines start with a fundamental task: \emph{mention detection}—identifying text spans that refer to entities or concepts worth tracking.
+These mentions range from specific referential entities (\emph{Marie Curie}, \emph{Tesla Inc.}) to abstract concepts (\emph{philosopher}, \emph{oxidation process}), typically realized as noun phrases.
+Despite its importance, mention detection remains a recognized bottleneck in NER systems \cite{popovicEmbeddedNamedEntity2024}, yet it is almost always conflated with entity typing in a single joint task.
+This conflation obscures a key question: \emph{Where and how do models learn to detect span boundaries?}

+In contrast with entity labels, mention boundaries are fundamentally schema-invariant, decoupling detection from typing could then be key to building IE systems that transfer better.
+While NER models typically employ hundreds of millions of parameters trained on task-specific annotations \cite{zaratianaGLiNERGeneralistModel2023}, evidence from mechanistic interpretability suggests that Large Language Models (LLMs) may already encode entity spans during pretraining \cite{FengSteinhardt2024, gevaDissectingRecallFactual2023, morand2025representationsentitiesautoregressivelarge}.
+If mention detection emerges from language modeling objectives, \emph{it should be recoverable from LLM representations with minimal additional parameters}.

+We propose ToMMeR (Token Matching for Mention Recognition), a lightweight architecture (under 300K parameters, trainable in hours) that scores spans from early layers of frozen LLM backbones, using only one (partial) forward pass—no prompting, no schema specification, no text generation (\textit{$42 \times$ faster than prompting methods}, cf App \labelcref{app:Efficiency}).
+We train ToMMeR using only span \emph{boundaries} from Pile-NER—GPT-3.5 annotations on samples from \emph{The Pile}~\citep{zhou2023pilener,gao2020pile}.
+Because typed NER benchmarks under-label many legitimate mentions (nested, generic, etc.), ``precision'' against gold often penalizes coverage, we thus complement initial benchmark annotation by estimating ToMMeR's precision with human-calibrated LLM judges.
+Across 13 NER benchmarks, ToMMeR achieves 93\% recall with precision estimated over 90\%, while also showing strong multi-lingual transfer on Latin scripts (\Cref{tab:ZeroShotResults}).
+Cross-model analysis reveals that diverse LLM architectures (14M to 15B, both auto-regressive and encoder-only) converge on similar mention boundaries (DICE scores $>$0.75), suggesting mention detection is a shared, emergent capability rather than a dataset artifact.

-While various systems perform untyped span detection, most rely on supervision tied to specific datasets or annotation schemes.
-End-to-end coreference models rank spans but inherit conventions from their training corpora~\citep{lee2017end}.
+While various systems perform untyped mention detection, most rely on supervision tied to specific datasets or annotation schemes.
+Coreference models rank spans but inherit conventions from their training data~\citep{lee2017end}.
 Weakly supervised approaches prioritize high-recall proposals when gold annotations are incomplete~\citep{werlen2020partially}, and span-based event systems detect untyped triggers before clustering~\citep{lu2021span}.
 In all cases, span scorers remain shaped by benchmark-specific schemas and do not transfer cleanly across domains or annotation guidelines.
+Closer to our work, EMBER~\citep{PopovicFaerber2024} trains NER models over LLM attention scores and hidden states, but requires labeled data for each schema, thus remaining tailored to specific datasets.
+Generalist extractors such as GLiNER broaden coverage, supporting zero/low-shot transfer, yet require an input schema at inference time, reintroducing task specification and alignment costs~\citep{zaratiana-etal-2024-gliner}.